ncksllvn/roomswithlove.org/README.md

 # Minimal 11ty + Tailwind starter kit
 This project is a starting point for an Eleventy + Tailwind project.
 It does not overinvest into a single technology or overly scaffold.
-It is designed for a dev to clone and then become productive with minimal overhead - without having to learn much about how the project is setup or to clean out sample files.
+It is designed for a dev to clone and then become productive with minimal overhead.
+The idea is to spend less time learning much about how the project is setup, cleaning out example files, or reconfiguring the technology.

 1. [Eleventy](https://www.11ty.dev/) static site generator
 1. [TailwindCSS](https://tailwindcss.com/) utility-first CSS framework